 Living off campus in college gives you more options for how you design your living space.
 For example, if you opt for traditional off-campus apartment living alone or with roommates, you’re free to choose your own comfortable furnishings.
 You may even be lucky enough to have an outdoor space for private lounging.
 Furniture rental is a simple solution for furnishing an apartment, and CORT Furniture Rental works with off-campus student communities across the country to deliver and set up furniture for busy students who opt for independent living.

 5. You Can Stay Put

-Once you taste the freedom of living off-campus, you may not ever want to live any differently.
+If you’re looking for reasons to live off campus, consider the staying power.
+After all, once you taste the freedom of living off-campus, you may not want to live any differently.
 In most cases, you can choose to stay put when summer rolls around instead of facing a stressful search for interim housing or returning home to live with parents.
 If you’re leasing in an off-campus community, Browning says you will most likely have the option to renew your lease before it’s snatched away by a non-resident.